 Vikings

 Expert sailors and navigators of their characteristic longships, Vikings established Norse settlements and governments in the British Isles, the Faroe Islands, Iceland, Greenland, Normandy, and the Baltic coast, as well as along the Dnieper and Volga trade routes across Eastern Europe where they were also known as Varangians.
 The Normans, Norse-Gaels, Rus, Faroese, and Icelanders emerged from these Norse colonies.
 At one point, a group of Rus Vikings went so far south that, after briefly being bodyguards for the Byzantine emperor, they attacked the Byzantine city of Constantinople.
-Vikings also voyaged to Iran and Arabia.
+Vikings also voyaged to the Caspian Sea and Arabia.
 They were the first Europeans to reach North America, briefly settling in Newfoundland (Vinland).
 While spreading Norse culture to foreign lands, they simultaneously brought home slaves, concubines, and foreign cultural influences to Scandinavia, influencing the genetic and historical development of both.
 During the Viking Age, the Norse homelands were gradually consolidated from smaller kingdoms into three larger kingdoms: Denmark, Norway, and Sweden.

 1